IRAS-HKA/aip_wiki/docs/how_to_configure_plc.md

           - The similiar must be done for the KUKA robot part. (see given TwinCAT project)
         - Check the target system
           - This has to equal your master terminal (here: EL6900)
-          - Verify if the physical set DIP switch setting matches the one in TwinCAT
+          - Verify if the physical set DIP switch setting matches the one in TwinCAT <br>
           <img src="../images/20240222_PLC_safety_EL1904_LiDAR_set_safety_parameters.png" width="400">

         - Create a SafeEstop building block by drag and drop from the toolbox <br>
           <img src="../images/20240222_PLC_safety_create_safeEstop_block.png" width="400">
           - Name the explicit inputs and outputs with your variable name

-          - Map the variables to the corresponding channels of the modules or further variables used
+          - Map the variables to the corresponding channels of the modules or further variables used <br>
           <img src="../images/20240222_PLC_safety_map_TwinSAFE_group_variables.png" width="400">

             - **Input side:**